akshayverma5122/Kubernetes/cka/core concept/06-Kube-API-Server.md

-### Kube-apiserver is the primary component in kubernetes.
+## kube-apiserver
-- Kube-apiserver is responsible for **`authenticating`**, **`validating`** requests, **`retrieving`** and **`Updating`** data in ETCD key-value store.
+- Kube-apiserver is the primary component in kubernetes.
+Kube-apiserver is responsible for **`authenticating`**, **`validating`** requests, **`retrieving`** and **`Updating`** data in ETCD key-value store.
 In fact kube-apiserver is the only component that interacts directly to the etcd datastore.
 The other components such as kube-scheduler, kube-controller-manager and kubelet uses the API-Server to update in the cluster in their respective areas.